halder/nand2tetris/notes/compiler_code_gen.md

 Local and argument variables are only used/needed by the *currently executing function* or a function higher up in the calling chain waiting for the current function to exectue.
 Considering the temporary nature of these variables, they are stored in the **stack** section of the target RAM.

-Object and array data, on the other hand, are manipulated by currently executing *program*, not just a single function.
+Object and array data, on the other hand, are manipulated by the currently executing *program*, not just a single function.
 They have to be accessed at various times throughout the program execution, potentially by different functions.
 There might also be potentially millions of different objects during a program's execution time.
 Objects and arrays are stored in **heap** section of the target RAM.

 Before accessing objects and arrays using `this` (object) or `that` (array), we need to set the `pointer` word to point to either `this` or `that`.